somof/CarND-Behavioral-Cloning-work/writeup_report.md

 ##2.1.
 Feasibility Study in models architecture
 <!-- ##2.1.
 Appropriate models architecture has been employed -->

-Before designing a model, I had some tests on typical models explaned in "Behavioral Cloning" lesson as follow.
+Before designing a model, I had some tests on typical models explained in "Behavioral Cloning" lesson as follow.

   1. flat model
   2. LeNet model